felinira/magic-wormhole-protocols/file-transfer-protocol.md

 ## Future Extensions

-* "command mode": establish the connection, *then* figure out what we want to use it for, allowing multiple files to be exchanged, in either direction.
-  This is to support a GUI that lets you open the wormhole, then drop files into it on either end.
 * some Transit messages being sent early, so ports and Onion services can be spun up earlier, to reduce overall waiting time
 * transit messages being sent in multiple phases: maybe the transit